cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

    Notes:
    - `-p 5000:8000` instructs Docker to map port 5000 on Docker host to port 8000 in the container, which is the default FastAPI port.
    - `-v "$(pwd)/data:/code/data"` mounts the `data` directory in the host machine into the container.
-1. To ingest the required resources, one may open a `bash` terminal in the container by executing `docker exec -it fastapi_app bash` and then run the ingestion command as introduced in section ['Required resources'](#required-resources).
+1. To ingest the required datasets, one may open a `bash` terminal in the container by executing `docker exec -it fastapi_app bash` and then run the ingestion command as introduced in section ['Required datasets'](#required-datasets).

 ## Usage